Crankstart - Scholar stories

 In the near future I will be travelling to San Francisco, California for a volunteering placement with the CCA Wattis a contemporary arts gallery.
 This will be my first time every visiting North America and due to the generosity of the Crankstart scholarship I was able to arrange my travel and accommodation for an entire month.
 When I begin my placement I will be working with Artists in residence, creating design and promotion material, researching and helping with event preparation and execution.
 Going into my 3rd and final year at Oxford this fall I understand that I’m reaching a time now where I need to start thinking about what I want to do or be when I leave.
 I have already established a love for Public Relations due to my role with the ACS so I am hoping that this placement will be highly informative and help me decide whether my passion also extends to a creative space such a contemporary arts gallery.

 Since the beginning of my time at Oxford I have received two acknowledgment certificates for my efforts in Access and Outreach which I am highly grateful to have been given.
 And I would say that I can’t pinpoint my greatest achievement in Oxford as there have been too many shining moments to name.
-I’m currently considering whether I want to go into further education and work towards practicing as an Artist, or if I want to pursue a career in Public Relations.
+I’m currently considering whether I want to go into further education and work towards practising as an Artist, or if I want to pursue a career in Public Relations.
 As mentioned before, I hope that my upcoming placement will help me with this decision.

 Albert Gifford, Medicine, Exeter College